 BRUCE JOINS KISS

 It’s a known fact that it was you who helped your brother to get a KISS gig.
-How did that actually go down since you were also asked to join in the band in many occasions?
+How did that go down since you were also asked to join the band on many occasions?

 I remember Paul Stanley calling me when I was in London with Meat Loaf.
 We were working at Abbey Road.
 That’s where we recorded, lucky us.
 We had a house not far from there across the street from Paul McCartney.
 So we were totally like, “Wow!”
-There we are working at Abbey Road and Paul Stanley calls and we’re like, “What’s going on?”
+There we are working at Abbey Road, and Paul Stanley calls, and we’re like, “What’s going on?”
 And he says like, “The guitar player that we got, he’s got a problem.”
 “What does that mean?”….
 I’d been telling them for years.
 By that time I’ve had bands – this was going on – “I couldn’t be in your band anymore, it’s not going to happen.”
-It was never meant to happen and I acknowledged it.
+It was never meant to happen, and I acknowledged it.
 But my brother – they were always like, “He’s got a beard.”
 “So he’ll shave.”
 “I don’t know if he fits.”
 “Why?”
 “He’s 6’2.”
 “Why doesn’t he fit?
 Why?”
 So they finally realized this could work.
 “You got your brother’s number?”
-So I remember my brother calling me afterwards saying, “Paul called me and it looks like I’ll be in London in a few weeks.”
-So I happen to still be there because we were still recording.
-So I went down to Wembley and I got to see my brother play with Kiss.
-And I remember thinking to myself, how stupid these guys are to say that this is the replacement guitar player when it’s so obvious – no offense to anybody else.
+So I remember my brother calling me afterwards saying, “Paul called me, and it looks like I’ll be in London in a few weeks.”
+So I happen to be there still because we were still recording.
+So I went down to Wembley, and I got to see my brother play with Kiss.
+And I remember thinking to myself, how stupid these guys are to say that this is the replacement guitar player when it’s so obvious – no offence to anybody else.
 But he was – the perfect fit on this band.
 I said to him, “You know what?
-This gig belongs to you, go get it.
+This gig belongs to you, go, and get it.
 Go get this gig.”
-And he did and it was a great gig for him and I was proud of my brother.
+And he did, and it was a great gig for him, and I was proud of my brother.

-It must have been great to see that finally happening since you saw really close when they did some wrong choices before that?
+It must have been great to see that finally happening since you saw close when they made some wrong choices before that?

-Did you ever think that this could have been your second change to step in and play with KISS?
+Did you ever think that this could have been your second chance to step in and play with KISS?

 ALIVE II SESSIONS AND ACE FREHLEY

-Speaking a bit more about your working with KISS in the 70’s, although you didn’t get the gig with them in the beginning you still remained close to the band and especially with Paul, right?
+Speaking a bit more about your working with KISS in the ’70s, although you didn’t get the gig with them, in the beginning, you remained close to the band and especially with Paul, right?